mu28579/academic-kickstart/content/home/experience.md

   Responsibilities include:

   * Use credit policy to underwrite loan requests up to $100K
-  * Analyze consumer/commercial credit reports and financial documents to determine credit worthiness
+  * Analyze consumer/commercial credit reports and financial documents
   * Work with clients to obtain financial documents
   """